Global-Health-Labs/DROP/docs/index.md

 The Diagnostic Robotic Optimization Platform (DROP) was developed by GH Labs to support high throughput development of diagnostic chemistries, with an initial focus on Lateral Flow Assays (LFAs) and Nucleic Acid Amplification Tests (NAATs).
 The scope of this work includes:

 * Development and validation of robotic platforms for the optimization of lateral flow assay and nucleic acid amplification chemistries.
-* Application of the high-throughput screening platform to identify best performing antibodies for LFAs in multiple disease areas.
+* Application of the high-throughput screening platform to identify top performing antibodies for LFAs in multiple disease areas.
-* Demonstration of utility of Design of Experiments for NAAT development.
+* Demonstration of utility of Design of Experiments (DoE) for NAAT development.
 * Technology transfer to partners in India and the UK.

 ## The Why
 Assay development can be a largely manual process that requires a large amount of hands-on time from highly trained laboratory personnel.
 The DROP system uses an automated liquid handling robot to support assay development efforts.
 The benefits of such a system include:

-* **Time** - potential to decrease both total development time and total hands-on time required
+* **Accelerate Timelines** - reduces both total development time and total hands-on time required
-* **Maximizes experiment size** - no longer limited by how many strips or plates on person can run at a time
+* **Improve Scalability** - enables performance of large scale experiments without the limitation of manual handling
-* **Reproducibility** - ensuing greater accuracy and consistency
+* **Enhance Reproducibility** - Automation minimizes variability, ensuring greater accuraccy and consistency

 Applications of this system can include, but are not limited to: